GCP Projects and Folders¶

 - A Cloud Storage bucket which hosts the terraform state.

-The personal accounts of each product owner are added to the product folder with the "owner" role.
-This allows all product owners to examine and modify configuration within the Google Cloud console.
+The personal accounts of each product owner are added to the product folder with a specific set of roles/permissions to allow them to examine and modify configuration within the Google Cloud console.
 More information can be found on the permissions and roles page.

-The gcp-infra configuration will create a generic "configuration" Cloud Storage bucket in the meta project which can be used for terraform state.
-It will place two objects in that bucket: a human-readable HTML configuration "cheat sheet" and a machine-readable JSON document with the same content.
-Both are only readable by Product Owners.
+The gcp-product-factory configuration will create a generic "configuration" Cloud Storage bucket in the meta project which can be used for terraform state.
+It will also generate two objects in this bucket: a human-readable HTML configuration "cheat sheet" and a machine-readable JSON document with the same content.
+The HTML document is simply easier to read while the JSON document is ingested by the gcp-deploy-boilerplate.

 An example of the configuration cheat sheet is as below: